YingruWuGit/HiCKey/README.md

 250000	250000	23.0

-you shold divide the row and column indices by their resolution first making it like:
+you shold divide the row and column indices by their resolution first making it like the following, Tab separated.

 0	0	16.0